One of the biggest steals in Broncos' draft history, Karl Mecklenburg went from 12th-round pick to Ring of Honor

 “Myrel Moore, our linebackers coach, said, ‘Well, let’s try him out at linebacker and see how he does in space.’’’
 Collier said.
 “He went to training camp and just improved.
 He showed a lot of stuff, so we decided to keep him there.
 He was great.’’

 He sure was.
-In 1985, Mecklenburg was named first-team All-Pro and to the Pro Bowl and had 13 sacks.
+In 1985, Mecklenburg was named first-team All-Pro and had 13 sacks.

 “Randy Gradishar had retired and Jack Lambert had retired,’’ Mecklenburg said of suddenly emerging to become one of the best linebackers in the AFC.
 “I was leading the league in sacks when they did the Pro Bowl vote. … As a tackler, if I got my hands on you, you were coming down.”